 \section{Abstract}

 Coping with stress is one of the most frequently cited reasons for chronic cannabis use.
-Therefore, it is hypothesized that cannabis users exhibit distinct physiological stress responses compared to non-users, and these differences would be more pronounced during moments of consumption.
-However, there is a scarcity of publicly available datasets that allow such hypotheses to be tested in real-world environments.
-This paper introduces a dataset named CAN-STRESS, collected using Empatica E4 wristbands.
-The dataset includes physiological measurements such as skin conductance, heart rate, and skin temperature from 82 participants (39 cannabis users and 43 non-users) as they went about their daily lives.
-Additionally, the dataset includes self-reported surveys where participants documented moments of cannabis consumption, exercise, and rated their perceived stress levels during those moments.
-In this paper, we publicly release the CAN-STRESS dataset, which we believe serves as a highly reliable resource for examining the impact of cannabis on stress and its associated physiological markers.
+Therefore, it is hypothesized that cannabis users exhibit distinct physiological stress responses compared to non-users, and that these differences may be especially pronounced during moments of cannabis consumption.
+However, there is a scarcity of publicly available datasets that allow such hypotheses to be tested under real-world conditions.
+This paper introduces a dataset named \textit{CAN-STRESS}, collected using Empatica E4 wristbands.
+The dataset includes multimodal physiological measurements (such as skin conductance, heart rate, and skin temperature) from 82 participants (39 cannabis users and 43 non-users) as they went about their daily routines.
+In addition to sensor data, participants provided self-reported survey responses that included perceived stress ratings and timestamps of key daily events such as cannabis use, physical activity, and sleep.
+To demonstrate the utility of the dataset for downstream applications, we present a preliminary machine learning task aimed at classifying cannabis users versus non-users based on physiological features.
+Our model achieves a classification accuracy of approximately 96\% and an f1-score of around 98\%.
+An analysis of feature importance using SHAP values revealed that electrodermal activity and heart rate metrics were the most influential predictors, consistent with their established roles in stress detection.
+We publicly release the CAN-STRESS dataset, which we believe serves as a reliable and rich resource for studying the physiological correlates of cannabis use and stress in naturalistic settings.